usnistgov/800-63-3/sp800-63c/sec6_presentation.md

 Claims within the assertion SHALL be validated including issuer verification, signature validation, and audience restriction.

+Conveyance of the assertion reference from the CSP to the subscriber as well as from the subscriber to the RP SHALL be made over an authenticated protected channel.
+Conveyance of the assertion reference from the RP to the CSP as well as the assertion from the CSP to the RP SHALL be made over an authenticated protected channel.

 ### 6.2.
 Direct Presentation

 In the *direct* model, the CSP creates an assertion and sends it directly to the subscriber after successful authentication.
 The assertion is used by the subscriber to authenticate to the RP.
 This is often handled by mechanisms within the subscriber’s browser.)